Geoscience Projects

 Applying geoscience to support a low emissions future

-Collaborative research projects are proposed to improve our understanding of key critical minerals, including understanding of lithium, caesium, tantalum (LCT) pegmatites in the Pine Creek Orogen, Aileron and Irindina provinces; cobalt and bismuth rich systems in the Tennant region, and potentially rare earth elements in phosphorites in the Georgina Basin.
-NTGS recently released its first guide to Critical Minerals in the Northern Territory.
+Collaborative research projects are proposed with the University of Adelaide and University of Western Australia to improve our understanding of key critical minerals, including understanding of lithium–caesium–tantalum (LCT) pegmatites in the Pine Creek Orogen, Aileron and Irindina provinces; cobalt- and bismuth-rich systems in the Tennant region; and potentially rare earth elements within phosphorites in the Georgina Basin.

 The expanded exploration grants program supports the re-analysis of existing samples for untested commodities such as critical minerals.